oneironautics/shapefile/README.md

 shapefile
 =========

-This library was written to add basic ESRI shapefile support as a static library to iOS projects.
-It is not complete by any stretch of the imagination.
+This library was originally written to add basic ESRI shapefile support to iOS projects.
+It is a work in progress.

 Usage: